HBTghost/FanCine/README.md

 $ yarn serve
 ```

-  App will opened automaticly at: http://localhost:6969
+  App will opened automatically at: http://localhost:6969

 ## People